red81227/microgrid-derms-rl/README.md

-# service-ncku-derms
+# service-microgrid-derms

 <!-- /TOC -->

-This is backend of the NCKU DERMS project.
+This is backend of the microgrid DERMS project.

 ## Get started